 For admission as a transfer student, the following are required:

-1. Application form, completely filled out.
+- 1. Application form, completely filled out.

-2. Application fee: \$30.00
+- 2. Application fee: \$30.00

-3. Complete transcript of credits from each institution previously attended, plus score reports and other substantiating documents as required.
+- 3. Complete transcript of credits from each institution previously attended, plus score reports and other substantiating documents as required.

-4. High school transcript.
+- 4. High school transcript.

+- 5. SAT or ACT scores.